n-boc/status.im/source/technical/run_status_node.md

 ### Configuration

 The configuration is provided as a JSON file.
-Here is a basic config that will let you run a Waku node that also stores historical messages:
+Here is a basic config to run a Waku node that also stores historical messages:

 `./config.json`
 ```json